Cadivast (Amlodipine Besilate And Atorvastatin Calcium Trihydrate)

 What If You Miss a Dose?

-If you miss your dose at the usual time and it is less than 12 hours before your next dose, skip the missed dose and take your next dose when you are meant to.
-Otherwise, take it as soon as you remember, then go back to taking your medicine as you would normally.
+If you miss a dose and it is less than 12 hours until your next dose, skip the missed dose.
+If it's more than 12 hours, take it as soon as you remember.
+Do not double the dose.

 Side Effects